-(AFTER DEADLINE)

-Approved for introduction by a majority of the Legislative Council pursuant to Joint Rule 205.

-Reference to the Committee on Energy, Utilities and Technology suggested and ordered printed.

-ROBERT B. HUNT

-R(+ B. Hunt

-Clerk

-Presented by Representative RILEY of Jay.

-Cosponsored by Senator WOODSOME of York and

-Representatives: BERRY of Bowdoinham, CAIAZZO of Scarborough, DOUDERA of

-Camden, GROHOSKI of Ellsworth.

-- Sec.
+Sec.
 1. Commission To Study the Economic, Environmental and Energy Benefits of Energy Storage to the Maine Electricity Industry established.
-Resolved: That the Commission To Study the Economic, Environmental and Energy Benefits of Energy Storage to the Maine Electricity Industry, referred to in this resolve as "the commission," is established. - Sec.
+Resolved: That the Commission To Study the Economic, Environmental and Energy Benefits of Energy Storage to the Maine Electricity Industry, referred to in this resolve as "the commission," is established.

+Sec.
 2. Membership.
-Resolved: That, notwithstanding Joint Rule 353, the commission consists of 13 members appointed as follows: - 1.
-Two members of the Senate appointed by the President of the Senate, including a member from each of the 2 parties holding the largest number of seats in the Legislature; - 2.
-Three members of the House of Representatives appointed by the Speaker of the House, including members from each of the 2 parties holding the largest number of seats in the Legislature; - 3.
-Four public members appointed by the President of the Senate as follows: - 14 A. A representative of the energy storage industry;
+Resolved: That, notwithstanding Joint Rule 353, the commission consists of 14 members appointed as follows:

+1. Two members of the Senate appointed by the President of the Senate, including a member from each of the 2 parties holding the largest number of seats in the Legislature;

+2. Three members of the House of Representatives appointed by the Speaker of the House, including members from each of the 2 parties holding the largest number of seats in the Legislature;

+3. Four public members, one of whom must be from the northern part of the State, appointed by the President of the Senate as follows:

+A. A representative of the energy storage industry;

-- B. A representative of the hydroelectric energy storage industry; - 16 C. A representative of an electric utility in the State; and - D. An academic in the field of energy storage; and - 4.
-Four public members appointed by the Speaker of the House as follows: - 19 A. A representative of a conservation organization; - B. A representative of a business that uses significant electric power in the State; - C. A representative of a large-scale battery storage owner; and - D. A representative of a small-scale battery storage owner. - Sec.
+- B. A representative of the hydroelectric energy storage industry; - C. A representative of an electric utility in the State; and - D. An academic in the field of energy storage; - 4.
+Four public members appointed by the Speaker of the House as follows: - A. A representative of a conservation organization; - B. A representative of a business that uses significant electric power in the State; - C. A representative of a large-scale energy storage owner; and

+- D. A representative of a small-scale energy storage owner; and - 5.
+The Public Advocate or the Public Advocate's designee.

+Sec.
 3. Commission chairs.
-Resolved: That the first-named Senator is the Senate chair of the commission and the first-named member of the House is the House chair of the commission. - Sec.
+Resolved: That the first-named Senator is the Senate chair of the commission and the first-named member of the House is the House chair of the commission.

+Sec.
 4. Appointments; convening of commission.
 Resolved: That all appointments must be made no later than 30 days following the effective date of this resolve.
 The appointing authorities shall notify the Executive Director of the Legislative Council once all appointments have been made.
 When the appointment of all members has been completed, the chairs of the commission shall call and convene the first meeting of the commission.
-If 30 days or more after the effective date of this resolve a majority of but not all appointments have been made, the chairs may request authority and the Legislative Council may grant authority for the commission to meet and conduct its business. - Sec.
+If 30 days or more after the effective date of this resolve a majority of but not all appointments have been made, the chairs may request authority and the Legislative Council may grant authority for the commission to meet and conduct its business.

+Sec.
 5. Duties.
 Resolved: That the commission shall hold at least 4 meetings and shall: